Scriptural proof that Christians cannot lose their salvation

 40 “For this is the will of My Father, that everyone who beholds the Son and believes in Him will have eternal life, and I Myself will raise him up on the last day.”

 In verse 37 Jesus says he will not cast out any who come to him.
 In verse 38 Jesus is telling us he came from heaven to do the will of the Father.
 In verse 39 Jesus tells us that the will of the Father is that he lose none and that he also raise them up on the last day.
-In verse 40 Jesus continues to tell us the will of the Father which is that of all who behold the Son and believe in him, will have eternal life and that Jesus will also raise them up on the last day.
+In verse 40 Jesus continues to tell us the will of the Father which is that of all who behold the Son and believe in him will have eternal life and that Jesus will also raise them up on the last day.

 So, Jesus came from heaven to do the will of the Father (v.
 38).
 The will of the Father is that Jesus lose none (v.
 39), that all who believe in Jesus will have eternal life (v.
 40), and that Jesus also will raise them up on the last day (v 39, 40).
 If Jesus fails to accomplish the will of the Father by losing some, then does Jesus also not accomplish the will of the Father that says when someone believes in Christ they have eternal life?
 Neither would make sense.
-If someone believes in Jesus he has eternal life.
+If someone believes in Jesus, he has eternal life.
 But if it is true that some are lost, then Jesus has not accomplished the will of the Father by not losing any, by not raising them up on the last day, and also by not giving them eternal life.
 It makes no sense.

 Does God the Father fail?

 If some of the ones that are given to Jesus by the Father end up being lost, then wouldn't that mean God the Father himself failed because some of the ones the Father decided to give to the Son for the Son to keep ended up being lost?
 Doesn't the Father, in all his omniscience, know who to give to the Son so that they will not be lost?
 And, does the Father also know that the Son will accomplish His will and not lose any?
 Of course he does.
 Does not the Son know how to carry out the will of the Father and keep those given to Him?
 Of course he does.
-So, to say that some of the ones given to the Son by God the Father will be lost is to accuse God the Father of making a mistake in his judgment of who to trust with those he has chosen to have eternal life.
+So, to say that some of the ones given to the Son by God the Father will be lost is to accuse God the Father of making a mistake in his judgment of whom to trust with those he has chosen to have eternal life.

-Do you see the humongous problem that is laid at the feet of those who would say they can lose their salvation by saying they have to keep the law and/or remain faithful?
+Do you see the humongous problem that is laid at the feet of those who would say that they can lose their salvation by saying they have to keep the law and/or remain faithful?
 The verses that we're talking about here speak of the work and the will of God the Father giving to the Son a special group of people and not giving others to Him.
-If they can be lost then Jesus failed to do the will of God the Father, and it would also mean God the Father made a mistake in giving those to the Son for safe keeping.
+If they can be lost, then Jesus failed to do the will of God the Father; and it would also mean God the Father made a mistake in giving those to the Son for safe keeping.

 - Apologetics Dialogues